Quansight/Quansight-website/apps/labs/posts/numpy-string-ufuncs.md

 ## `find` / `rfind`: Nothing new here, right?

-Next in our list of functions to implement as ufuncs was `find` and `rfind`.
+Next in our list of functions to implement as ufuncs were `find` and `rfind`.
 Like `isalpha`, these two return fixed-type dtypes (`int`s), so no need for a `resolve_descriptors` function, and they both would be new ufuncs.
 Unlike `isalpha` though, which only has one input argument, they both accept four input